rabbi-rahman/my-story/README.md

 # my-story
-this is my live story
+this is my life story